NemoursResearch/N3C/docs/data-access/step1.md

 {: .fs-5 }
 > 1. Go to the [Registration Page](https://labs.cd2h.org/registration/){:target="_blank"}.
 > 2. Click on the purple _Click here to Register_ button.
-> 3a.
-If from University of Delaware or Medical University of South Carolina, log in with your organization account (InCommon).
-> 3b.
-If from Nemours, Delaware State University or Christiana Care, click the 'Login.gov' button.
-Register with a professional email address.
+> 3. **[A]** If from University of Delaware or Medical University of South Carolina, log in with your organization account (InCommon). **[B]** If from Nemours, Delaware State University or Christiana Care, click the 'Login.gov' button.
+Register with a professional email address if you do not already possess a Login.gov account.

 - [x] Confirmation your institution ([see list](https://covid.cd2h.org/node/280){:target="_blank"}) has an executed &nbsp;[Data Use Agreement (DUA)](https://ncats.nih.gov/n3c/resources/data-access){:target="_blank"}.
 {: .fs-5 }